orchetect/SwiftRadix/README.md

 <a href="https://raw.githubusercontent.com/uraimo/Bitter/master/LICENSE"><img src="http://img.shields.io/badge/license-MIT-blue.svg?style=flat" alt="License: MIT" /></a>
 </p>

-A lightweight value type of `Hex<T>` for storing hexadecimal string-representable values of any `BinaryInteger` type, with a focus on being extremely versatile and convenient.
-It has constructors from all BinaryInteger types (`T`) or from a hex String, and methods to examine and manipulate data in base-16.
+A new lightweight value type of `Hex<T>` capable of containing any integer type (`T`) capable of being represented as hexadecimal, providing constructors and methods to translate integers to/from hex strings and vice-versa using simple, clean syntax.

 ## Summary